The virus for Android smartphones

 First of all I tried to understand what this virus (or malware) was that had taken control of my smartphone.
 Checking the files on my phone, I noticed that APKs were being downloaded without my consent.
 So the virus responsible for these problems had to consume data traffic.

 I checked the data consumption statistics via the menu Settings, Data usage, Statistics.
-In pole position there was SystemFQAD.
+In pole position c'era SystemFQAD.
 Surely I had identified the process responsible for so many annoyances.
 Now it was just a matter of removing it.

 I then installed another antivirus program: Kaspersky Internet Security.
 By starting the full scan, the process SystemFQAD it was identified as adware, but the removal was unsuccessful.
-In fact SystemFQAD it is a system process, already present in the ROM at the time of purchase of the phone.
-This also explains how the restore had not taken away the virus: it was already part of the system!
-It seems in fact that many Chinese mobile phones, like mine, a KenXinDa Proofing W8, factory come out with some adware installed.
+In fact SystemFQAD It is a system process, already present in the ROM at the time of purchasing the phone.
+This also explains how the restoration had not removed the virus: it was already part of the system!
+In fact, it seems that many Chinese cell phones, like mine, a KenXinDa Proofing W8, factory come out with some adware installed.
 I don't know why, but it's an annoying situation.

 The cancellation of the process SystemFQAD it was therefore not possible using the normal features of Android.
 In fact in the menu Settings, App, the process was visible, but it could not be uninstalled.
 Even to finish it, SystemFQAD it restarted autonomously after a short time.